 Back in the days of long-forgotten Compuserve, Jerald was designing web sites for businesses.
 Clients had their business cards, fax machines, and figured they needed websites next.
 It didn't take long to see the opportunities presented by the web to create a better way to communicate with a broader audience.

-Soon, Jerald and his team were building websites for wide variety of clients, delivering custom-built content management systems, online community solutions, and higher rankings in search engines.
+Jerald and his team went straight to work building websites for wide variety of clients, delivering custom-built content management systems, online community solutions, and higher rankings in search engines.
 All of this was wrapped in carefully crafted layouts with designs tailored to client brands.

 So, what is an architect/animator/web guy doing in the field of health research?
 Well, it's a long story, but to creative people it makes perfect sense.
 What does an architect do?
-He analyzes a need and designs the best solution based on a million variables.
+He analyzes a need and designs a solution based on a million variables.
 Same thing here.

-The challenge was to create entertaining experiences for kids that deliver a message about health that most of them didn't want to hear.
+The challenge was to create entertaining experiences for kids that delivers a message about health; a message that most kids didn't want to hear.
 The results were some very cool projects, many of which won design and animation awards for the teams involved.

 The early days of the web lit an entrepreneurial fire in Jerald, one that spurred him to create a series of Internet start-ups.
 His creative approach to building online properties and brands continually drives him from one start-up to the next.

-While at Archimage, Jerald founded Playnormous, an online community where health games are used to help kids stay healthy.
-Hard work from a talented team transformed his brainchild into a leader in the Games for Health arena.
-The site garnered quite a bit of success and publicity as it evolved.
+One of Jerald 's start-ups was Playnormous, an online community where health games are used to help kids stay healthy.
+Hard work from a talented team transformed his brainchild into a Games for Health leader.